publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch53/m__us_usc_t16_s3378.md

     Nothing in this chapter shall be construed as—

-        (1) repealing, superseding, or modifying any provision of Federal law other than those specified in subsection (b) of this section;
+        (1) repealing, superseding, or modifying any provision of Federal law other than those specified in subsection (b);

         (2) repealing, superseding, or modifying any right, privilege, or immunity granted, reserved, or established pursuant to treaty, statute, or executive order pertaining to any Indian tribe, band, or community; or